Flight Safety Raising The Bar.

 Many organizations rely on the use of aviation to support their activities including the movement of company personnel.
 The aircraft operators used for these services range from those that provide dedicated contract support, on demand charter or regular passenger transport services.
 The aircraft used for these services range from small single-engine helicopters to transport category jet aircraft.

 The BAR Standard was developed to meet an identified need to establish a common global aviation safety assessment and audit protocol.

-The Standard was developed from a risk-based model framed against the actual threats posed to aviation operations.
-It directly links these to associated controls and recovery and mitigation measures, as opposed to the out dated prescriptive format previously used within the industry.
+It is a risk-based model framed against the actual threats posed to aviation operations, particularly those that occur within challenging and remote environments.
+It directly links these threats to associated controls, recovery and mitigation measures as opposed to outdated and prescriptive formats previously used within a number of industries.